Emotional Health and ELSA

 It is okay to say that you don't feel okay...

-Below are some useful websites which can provide you with some help, should you feel that you need it.
+Below are some useful websites, which can provide you with some support should you feel that you need it.

-We also have our 'Place to Go' box, where you can write a comment and leave it if you prefer to talk to us this way.
+Also, we have our 'Place to Go' box, where you can write a comment if you'd prefer to talk to us this way.

 ELSA (Emotional Literacy Support Assistant) Provision

 There can be challenges faced by young people that detract from their ability to engage with learning.
 Some children will access support from family members, teachers or peers and this may be sufficient support.
 Others may need greater support to increase their understanding of how to deal with these challenges.
 The role of an ELSA is to help these children understand and cope with the feelings they experience and that others around them might feel also.
 There are many elements to this but ELSA is mostly about developing higher self-esteem, creating positive interactions with other people and ultimately have the tools to regulate some of those big emotions.
 While ELSA isn't a fix for these challenges, it will have a positive impact on the child's general mental health and well-being, as well as giving the children accessing the support, a safe base to share and explore these big emotions.

 ELSA is an initiative developed and supported by educational psychologists.
 It recognises that children learn better and are happier in school if their emotional needs are also addressed.
 ELSAs are specialist members of staff with a wealth of experience of working with children.
 Our ELSA in school is Miss Hardy.

 Miss Hardy has been trained by Educational Psychologists to plan and deliver programmes of support to pupils who are experiencing temporary or longer term additional emotional needs.
 The majority of ELSA work is delivered on an individual basis.
 If some children need support forming and maintaining friendships or need help with social interactions, then children may work in small groups.